100 Notable alumni of

 -

-Sean John Combs, better known by his stage name Diddy, and formerly Puff Daddy and P. Diddy, is an American rapper, record producer, and record executive.
-He is the recipient of various accolades, including three Grammy Awards.
-He is credited with the discovery and development of musical artists including the Notorious B.I.G., Mary J. Blige, and Usher.
+Sean John Combs, also known professionally as Diddy (formerly Puff Daddy and P. Diddy), is an American former rapper, record producer, record executive, and actor.
+Born in Harlem, Combs worked as a talent director at Uptown Records before founding his own record label, Bad Boy Records, in 1993.
+He is credited with the discovery and development of musical artists such as the Notorious B.I.G., Mary J. Blige, and Usher, among others.

 -